Skip to content

 Running specific tests

-To focus on testing data flows between specific pairs of HIS components, you can run tests contained in a specific file.
+To focus on testing data flows between specific pairs of HIS apps, you can run tests contained in a specific file.
 For example, to test the integration data flows between Odoo and OpenMRS:

 npx playwright test odoo-openmrs-flows